infracost/infracost-atlantis/README.md

 To use with Terraform Cloud/Enterprise you can add the following flags to your `atlantis server` command: `--tfe-hostname='MY_TFE_HOSTNAME' --tfe-token='MY_TFE_TOKEN'`.

+### Project names

+Project names default to the relative path of the project using the Atlantis `$REPO_REL_DIR` environment variable.
+See [our docs](https://www.infracost.io/docs/infracost_cloud/key_concepts/#customize-project-names) to customize this.

 ### Terragrunt

 If you use Atlantis with Terragrunt, you should: